 In addition to teaching and continuing to take select portraits, Michael is currently working on a book of his photographs from The Stones ’81 Tattoo You tour.
 To have a look at his iconic pictures we suggest you check out his website.

-Interview: Chris Ambrose
+Text: Chris Ambrose

 Video: Fette Sans